Uwe Krüger

 Uwe Krüger (also spelled Krueger, born 11 October 1964) is a Swiss-German businessman and physicist.
 Krueger serves as Head of the Industrials, Business Services and Energy & Resources Investment Group, as well as the Head of the Portfolio Management Group at Temasek International in Singapore.
 He holds the position of Senior Managing Director at Temasek.
 Temasek is a leading globally diversified investment company headquartered in Singapore with a net portfolio of $275 billion.
 From June 2011 to July 2017 he was CEO of WS Atkins plc.
 The company was acquired by SNC-Lavalin and delisted from the London Stock Exchange effective July 2017.

+Krüger is a member of the Executive Advisory Board of the World.Minds Foundation, where he contributes expertise in global investment, science, and corporate leadership.

 Personal life

 He lives in Switzerland.
 His wife, Dr. med.
 Daniela Greiner-Kruger, is a Medical Doctor (Dermatology).
 He became a Fellow of the Royal Academy of Engineering in 2017.